 For many Americans, Labor Day is a much-appreciated three-day weekend, and not much more thought is put into the time away from work.
 For others, it’s the last shindig before school starts and a sign of the end of summer.
-Many plans involve hot dogs, barbecues, water balloon fights, and attending parades.
-While others continue “laboring” on this day that celebrates and honors workers.
+Many plans involve hot dogs, barbecues, water balloon fights, and attending parades – though this year is a bit different due to Coronavirus social distancing measures.
+Others continue “laboring” on this day that celebrates and honors workers.

 Who Done It?

 It’s unclear, however, who we have to thank for this Monday holiday – a McGuire or a Maguire (apparently no relation).
 Peter J. McGuire was the general secretary of the Brotherhood of Carpenters and Joiners, as well as a co-founder of the American Federation of Labor.
 Some records appoint him as the first person to suggest a day to honor those “who from rude nature have delved and carved all the grandeur we behold.”